nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 * `find Ahmeng Buttercup Coco` finds all animals with the fields (name) containing any of the specified keywords.
-* `find 1200` finds all animals with the field (id or feeding time) containing the specified keyword.
+* `find 1200` finds all animals with the field (id or feed time) containing the specified keyword.

 ---